theforeman/foreman-ansible-modules/roles/activation_keys/README.md

 This role supports the [Common Role Variables](https://github.com/theforeman/foreman-ansible-modules/blob/develop/README.md#common-role-variables).

-The main data structure for this role is the list of `activation_keys`.
+The main data structure for this role is the list of `foreman_activation_keys`.
 Each `activation_key` requires the following fields:

 - `name`: The name of the activation key.